yzhang18/RNA-SeqEZPZ-NF/project_ex/README.txt

-trying to run this using /apps/opt/rnaseq-pipeline/2.1
+trying to run this using /apps/opt/rnaseq-pipeline/2.2 Currently there is a bogus iEF197R5 fastq files.
+Want to make sure there trim_fastq doesn't process this file!
+Also, deleting a bunch of intermediate bam files in STAR_2pass.